 These types of site surveys support the commercial development of buildings for new or continuous use.
-They are usually requested to get an understanding of the area makeup or to support the streets scene that an architect has in mind.
-Our emphasis is on accuracy with all complex layout calculations following the Royal Institute of Chartered Surveyors (RICS) Standard Code of Measuring Practice (6th Edition).
+They are usually requested to get an understanding of the area makeup or to support the street scene that an architect has in mind.
+Our emphasis is on accuracy with all complex layout calculations following the Royal Institute of Chartered Surveyors (RICS) Measured Surveys of Land, Buildings and Utilities (3rd Edition).

 Frequently Asked Questions

 (1) What are external measured building surveys?